brickbots/PiFinder/docs/source/dev_arch.rst

 to interface with this process.
 See the Python documentation in the linked GitHub repository.

-The detected centroids are then passed to the
-`tetra3 solver <https://github.com/esa/tetra3>`_ for plate-solving. tetra3 uses a database that is stripped down to work with the approximate focal length of compatible lenses as listed in the `Parts List <BOM.html>`_ so that the time to get a solve is minimal.
+The detected centroids are then passed to the `cedar-solve (on GitHub) <https://github.com/smroid/cedar-solve>`_ for plate-solving.
+Note that in the code it is still called `tetra3`, as this was used before, and cedar-solve is a fork of the `tetra3-solver (on GitHub) <https://github.com/esa/tetra3>`_.
+It uses a database that is stripped down to work with the approximate focal length of compatible lenses as listed in the `Parts List <BOM.html>`_ so that the time to get a solve is minimal.

-If the platform that PiFinder is running on is not supported by cedar, [3]_ PiFinder falls back to using the centroider of tetra3.
+If the platform that PiFinder is running on is not supported by cedar-detect, [3]_ PiFinder falls back to using the centroider of tetra3.

 ..
 [3] This can only happen when PiFinder's software is not running on a Raspberry Pi.